cheesoup/GRPH/_posts/2021-12-01-sample-rates-and-harmonics.md

 sample rates, having harmonic partials which extend infinitely will always distort at some point.
 Unfortunately, the Bela system is only capable of running audio processes at 44.1kHz.
-While this isn’t entirely ideal, there are implementable methods to reduce aliasing which I plan to go over in my next post about oscillators.
+While this isn’t entirely ideal, there are implementable methods to reduce aliasing which I plan to go over in future posts as needed.

 The PureData patch I used to generate the sounds for this post can be found [here](/GRPH/assets/other/spec_example.zip).
 The piano recording originated from [freesounds](https://freesound.org/people/ramas26/sounds/95326/).